boostorg/redis/doc/on-the-costs-of-async-abstractions.md

    - Requires additional layers of complexity such as `bind_immediate_executor` in addition to `bind_executor`.

-  - Not compliat with more strict [guidelines](https://en.wikipedia.org/wiki/The_Power_of_10:_Rules_for_Developing_Safety-Critical_Code) that prohibits reentrat code.
+  - Non-compliat with more strict [guidelines](https://en.wikipedia.org/wiki/The_Power_of_10:_Rules_for_Developing_Safety-Critical_Code)
+    that prohibits reentrat code.